FrankHouweling/AzureDevOpsClient/docs/MemberEntitlementManagement/README.md

 require_once(__DIR__ . '/vendor/autoload.php');

 // Configure OAuth2 access token for authorization: oauth2
-$config = AzureDevOpsClient\MemberEntitlementManagement\Configuration::getDefaultConfiguration()->setAccessToken('YOUR_ACCESS_TOKEN');
+$config = FrankHouweling\AzureDevOpsClient\MemberEntitlementManagement\Configuration::getDefaultConfiguration()->setAccessToken('YOUR_ACCESS_TOKEN');

-$apiInstance = new AzureDevOpsClient\MemberEntitlementManagement\Api\GroupEntitlementsApi(
+$apiInstance = new FrankHouweling\AzureDevOpsClient\MemberEntitlementManagement\Api\GroupEntitlementsApi(
     // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.
     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client(),
     $config
 );
 $organization = "organization_example"; // string | The name of the Azure DevOps organization.
-$body = new \AzureDevOpsClient\MemberEntitlementManagement\AzureDevOpsClient\MemberEntitlementManagement\Model\GroupEntitlement(); // \AzureDevOpsClient\MemberEntitlementManagement\AzureDevOpsClient\MemberEntitlementManagement\Model\GroupEntitlement | GroupEntitlement object specifying License Rule, Extensions Rule for the group.
+$body = new \FrankHouweling\AzureDevOpsClient\MemberEntitlementManagement\Model\GroupEntitlement(); // \FrankHouweling\AzureDevOpsClient\MemberEntitlementManagement\Model\GroupEntitlement | GroupEntitlement object specifying License Rule, Extensions Rule for the group.
 Based on the rules the members of the group will be given licenses and extensions.
 The Group Entitlement can be used to add the group to another project level groups
 $apiVersion = "apiVersion_example"; // string | Version of the API to use.
 This should be set to '6.0-preview.1' to use this version of the api.
 $ruleOption = "ruleOption_example"; // string | RuleOption [ApplyGroupRule/TestApplyGroupRule] - specifies if the rules defined in group entitlement should be created and applied to it’s members (default option) or just be tested